-Edge analytics is a method used to collect, process, and analyze data at some non-central point within a network—at the edge of the network—rather than on the cloud or within another centralized system.
-Edge analytics usually occurs at or near to a sensor, network switch, peripheral node, or some other connected device.
-The decentralized, local nature of edge analytics has a benefit over more traditional big data methods in that it is much faster, leading to quicker, more accurate business intelligence while also lightening the load on the network.
+Analyzing data at the edge is a method used to collect, process, and analyze data at some non-central point within a network—at the network's edge—rather than on the cloud or within another centralized system.
+This analysis usually occurs at or near a sensor, network switch, peripheral node, or some other connected device.
+The decentralized, local nature of analysis performed on an edge device has a benefit over more traditional big data methods in that it is much faster, leading to quicker, more accurate business intelligence while also lightening the load on the network.

-The IoT edge architecture consists of a variety of devices that each play their role in a smart environment.
+The IoT edge architecture consists of various devices that each play their role in an intelligent environment.
 They include:

 This is a critical component of IoT edge architecture.
-Smart gateways are like traditional IoT gateways in that they enable data transfer between local devices and the cloud, but with additional “smart” features.
-These devices utilize common field protocols such as Bluetooth and wi-fi (among others) and can translate between these to cloud protocols like MQTT and HTTP.
-Smart gateways can send local data to the cloud for storage and analysis as well as analyze local data for low-latency intelligence such as real-time anomaly detection.
+Smart gateways are like traditional IoT gateways, enabling data transfer between local devices and the cloud, but with additional “smart” features.
+These devices utilize common field protocols such as Bluetooth and Wi-Fi (among others) and can translate between these to cloud protocols like MQTT and HTTP.
+Industrial IoT Gateways can send local data to the cloud for storage and analysis as well as analyze local data for low-latency intelligence such as real-time anomaly detection.

 Edge Computing for IoT architecture.